snac-cooperative/technical-docs/tat_requirements/co-op_background.md

 International Authority File, and approximate matching for these records as well.

-TK The involvement of CDL includes … (Brian)

-TK We have several extant user studies UI/UX … (Rachael, on-going)

-TK The results of these studies are … (Rachael, on-going)

-TK The technical implications of these studies are … (Rachael, on-going)
+Rachael has several user studiess.
+The results of these studies are...
+The implications of these studies are...

 The current system uses a fairly loose software development process.
-Source code is primarily maintained on a Linux server which is managed by standard practices as relate to hardware, software, network, user accounts, back up, and so on.
+Source code is maintained on a Linux server which is managed by standard practices as relate to hardware, software, network, user accounts, back up, and so on.
 All the data resides on the server.
 Source code is managed by version control systems.
 The amount of quality assurance and testing has been increasing over time, as well as documentation, and management aspects such as release process.
 All tools currently used are open source, and the code written for SNAC is open source.
 We have begun to formalize feature request and issue tracking.
 The development process is agile in that there are frequent small changes that are committed to the version control, and the code is nearly always in a working state.

 #### Processing Pipeline